Customize Consent Preferences

 In a study published in Frontiers in Psychology, researchers interviewed 36 participants who were regular DMT users and found that 94% of them confirmed that they have met beings that seem to be from a higher plane of existence.

 One participant described their encounter as: “a lot of very strange clowns…mechanical entities.
 Very cartoonistic.
-And again trying to show me something… It was like a toy …continuously moving and changing shapes and colors… [they would] push them in my face… and I could see every single detail.”
+Once again, they attempted to show me something—a toy that incessantly shifted shapes and colors.
+They pushed it close to my face, allowing me to observe every intricate detail.”

 In another study, this one published in the Journal of Psychopharmacology, participants said that their encounters with these ‘aliens, spirits, angels, demons, gnomes and fairies’ have altered their belief and fundamental concept of reality.